Overview of Bohmian Mechanics

 {\quad}This surprising result for quantum mechanics can be illustrated with the double-slit experiment \cite{om.Dewdney}.
 We assume that the initial wave functions for the classical and quantum ensembles are identical at $t_0 = 0$.
 Their difference appears in the time evolution of the trajectories.
-For the quantum trajectories of the ensemble, the shape of the ensemble (whether particles are stopped or not by the double-slit screen) determines the shape of $R(x,t)$, which will affect the dynamics of all trajectories, even those trajectories that are far from the slit (see \fref{om_fig_dobleslit}a).
-On the contrary, the classical Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D}, is totally independent of $R(x,t)$, so a single trajectory is completely independent from the rest of trajectories of other experiments as seen in \fref{om_fig_dobleslit}b). \end{enumerate} \item \textbf{Similarities} \begin{enumerate} \item \textbf{Uncertainty} \\ As far as we deal with an ensemble of (classical or quantum) trajectories, there is an uncertainty in the exact value of any magnitude that can be measured from the ensemble.
+For the quantum trajectories of the ensemble, the shape of the ensemble (whether particles are stopped or not by the double-slit screen) determines the shape of $R(x,t)$, which will affect the dynamics of each trajectory, even those trajectories that are far from the slit (see \fref{om_fig_dobleslit}a).
+On the contrary, the classical Hamilton--Jacobi equation, \eref{om.hamilton_jacobi1D}, is totally independent of $R(x,t)$, so a single trajectory is completely independent from the rest of trajectories of other experiments as seen in \fref{om_fig_dobleslit}b. \end{enumerate} \item \textbf{Similarities} \begin{enumerate} \item \textbf{Uncertainty} \\ As far as we deal with an ensemble of (classical or quantum) trajectories, there is an uncertainty in the exact value of any magnitude that can be measured from the ensemble.
 For example, one can compute the mean value and the standard deviation of the position of the classical ensemble.
 The classical and quantum uncertainties can have different origins, but both ensembles have uncertainties.
 The classical uncertainty is due to the technical difficulties in exactly repeating the initial conditions of a particular experiments; the quantum uncertainty has a more intrinsic origin \cite{om.extra2,om.extra9}.
 See Ref. \cite{om.randomness} for a discussion on how Bohmian mechanics, although being a deterministic theory at the ontological level, provides a quite simple explanation on the origin of the quantum uncertainty at the empirical level.

 {\quad}\looseness-1Even assuming their different physical origin, what we want to emphasize here is that it is not licit to compare the uncertainty of a quantum wave function with the uncertainty of a single classical trajectory, saying that the classical trajectory has no uncertainty and the quantum wave function has.
-As we have discussed, we have to compare the uncertainty of classical and quantum wave functions (or classical and quantum ensembles of trajectories).
+As we have previously discussed, we have to compare the uncertainty of classical and quantum wave functions (or classical and quantum ensembles of trajectories).